Spanish Bank Holidays and Calendar

 Yes, most shops, banks, and public offices are closed on national and regional bank holidays.
 Larger supermarkets in tourist areas may have limited hours, but it’s best to plan.

 Navigating Spanish bank holidays is your first step to enjoying everything this vibrant country has to offer, from its national festivities to its unique regional traditions.
-If you’re looking at Madrid public holidays in 2025 or planning a trip to Andalusia, we hope this guide from Calendar Times UK has been helpful.
+If you’re looking at Madrid public holidays or planning a trip to Andalusia, we hope this guide from Calendar Times UK has been helpful.

 For more planning tools, check out our guides to UK Bank Holidays or use our Daily Planner.